cinepro-org/.github/profile/README.md

 # CinePro

-CinePro is the largest, working, opensource movie and tv scraper
+CinePro was the largest, working, opensource movie and tv scraper.
+Not being worked on.

-> [!Note]
-> It is closed source until the first Release.

-> [!Note]
+> [!Important]
-> Planned release is sometime in july!!
+> CinePro is not recieving any updates anymore.
+I would recommend forking it and making your own typescript scraper.
+PR's will be looked at and could be possibly added.

-Status: `In Developement`
+Status: `Only PRs`

 [Documentation can be found here](//cinepro.mintlify.app)

-## Join

-If you want to join us developing this project, just open an issue in this repository and let us know why we should take you.
-(Backend: Node.js, Frontend: Node.js+Vite)